 The fellowship provides an intensive clinical experience in all areas of vitreoretinal disease.
 The fellowship is co-directed by Drs.
-Freeman and Goldbaum and provides rotations with three experienced vitreoretinal surgeons and additional experience in human genetics and pediatric retinal disease.
+Freeman and Goldbaum and provide rotations with three experienced vitreoretinal surgeons and additional experience in human genetics and pediatric retinal disease.

 During the two-year fellowship, candidates will be working in clinical locations at the Shiley Eye Institute in La Jolla as well as the UCSD Medical Center in Hillcrest and the Veterans Administration Hospital in La Jolla.
 Opening in September 2003, the Jacobs Retina Center is a 13,000 sq. ft. facility which directly adjoins Shiley.
-This has expanded our retina facilities and houses new state of the art lasers, imaging devices, and a clinical trials center as well as laboratories and will enhance your experience.
-Surgeries are performed at the UCSD Shiley Eye Institute in La Jolla, the Veterans Administration Medical Center and UCSD Medical Center in Hillcrest where fellows will be working with the same equipment and under the same conditions as faculty.
+This has expanded our retina facilities and houses a new state of the art lasers, imaging devices, and a clinical trials center as well as laboratories and will enhance your experience.
+Surgeries are performed at the UCSD Shiley Eye Institute in La Jolla, the Veterans Administration Medical Center, and UCSD Medical Center in Hillcrest where fellows will be working with the same equipment and under the same conditions as faculty.
 Fellows will have clinics in which they are initially responsible for patient care and will also be seeing patients in clinics with faculty.
 At all times one of the UCSD residents is assigned to the retina service and there is an opportunity to interact with international fellows.

 Our graduates come from all over the world.